 Students aren't notified that the assessment has more than one grader unless you inform them.
 Students see only the final grade and feedback the reconciler provides.

 At this time, you can’t create groups or add questions when parallel grading is enabled.
 Graders, teaching assistants, and course builders can't enable or disable parallel grading.

-In the assessment Settings panel, select the check box for Two graders per student in the Parallel grading section.
+In the assessment Settings panel, select the check box for 2 graders per student in the Evaluation options section.